 Rae walked in the front door, and over to me in the kitchen as I was standing in front of the (gas) stove, frying pork chops and boiling ears of corn.
 I had HUD roll up croissants and put them into the oven (I realize that is a strange combination…but my love asked for the canned croissants).
 All I had left was to finish frying the okra, and we would have dinner ready to eat when the croissants were finished cooking.

 [I think I had water on the stove to get ready to boil for INSTANT mashed potatoes (the brand I buy is actually good.
 Still, I prefer the real thing, as I planned to purchase real potatoes when I ventured out to go grocery shopping the following day).]

-As I mentioned in the beginning of this story…I should only concentrate on one thing at a time–especially, because I had never cooked FROZEN fried okra previously.
+As I mentioned at the beginning of this story…I should only concentrate on one thing at a time–especially because I had never cooked FROZEN fried okra previously.
 The remaining FROZEN okra was stuck together in a big block of coldness.

 I proceeded to dump the entire block of FROZEN breaded okra into the iron skillet…of course, within 2 seconds, a large flame ignited.
 The flame rapidly began a mini indoor bonfire!

 As I immediately started to pull the skillet off of the eye; in the same instant, I thought better of it, and began to push the skillet back onto the eye of the stove with the potholder I was present in mind enough to obtain from the nearby drawer.
 I do not really recall this, but hearing Rae’s recollection of the events causes me to be able to tell this story correctly.